 Jehan Casinader is obsessed with great Kiwi stories.
 In 2018, he was named Reporter of the Year at the New Zealand Television Awards, for his in-depth work on TVNZ’s Sunday programme.
 He also led a team that won a Voyager Media Award for their news coverage of the Edgecumbe flooding disaster.

 Journalism is in Jehan’s blood.
-He filed his first piece for TVNZ’s Holmes at the age of 13.
-Throughout his teens, he wrote for student media, before freelancing for newspapers and magazines.
-By 20, he was travelling extensively for New Zealand media.
-Jehan covered child abuse in Fiji and tsunami relief in the Solomons.
-He interviewed red carpet stars in New York and found Kiwi success stories in Egypt.
+He filed his first story for TVNZ’s Holmes programme at just 13 years old.
+Throughout his teens, he freelanced for newspapers and magazines.
+By 20, Jehan was travelling the world, telling stories for New Zealand media.

 Jehan has a Bachelor of Arts (majoring in Public Policy and International Relations) from Victoria University.
 He’s a true Wellingtonian at heart, but is now based in Auckland.

-Listen to Newstalk ZB’s John Cowan interview Jehan:
+Listen to Newstalk ZB’s John Cowan interview Jehan below: